Prag8855/aab/content/guides/blue-card.md

 - [ ] **Occupation practice permit** (*Berufsausübungserlaubnis*)
     If you need specific qualifications to do your job, bring all the required diplomas and permits.
 For example, doctors, engineers and tax advisors need specific qualifications.
 Use the [recognition finder](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession) to know if you need specific qualifications.
 - [ ] **Certified translations**
-    If your documents are not in German, bring [certified translations](/glossary/beglaubigte%20Übersetzung).
-They *sometimes* accept documents in English, but it's not worth the risk.
+    If your documents are not in German, bring [certified translations](/glossary/beglaubigte%20Übersetzung) of them.
+They *sometimes* accept untranslated documents, but don't take the risk.

-**Use PDF files or photos.** Word documents and other formats don't always work.[^37]
+**Use PDF files or photos.** Word documents and other formats are unreliable.[^37]

 ## After you get your Blue Card